ADD CONDITION

 What should I do if the gel is swallowed?

-Keep out of reach of children; if swallowed, get medical help or contact a Poison Control Center immediately.
+Keep it out of reach of children; if swallowed, get medical help or contact a Poison Control Center immediately.

 How should I store myDerm Cooling Menthol Pain Relief Gel?

 Store at room temperature, protect from light, and keep the container tightly closed.
+Discard after opening.

 Packaging Info